Ang Totoong Narcolist: Duterte administration

-In an interview with Rappler in the late months of 2015, Rodrigo Duterte announced his candidacy for president in the upcoming 2016 Philippine presidential election.
-Duterte won with a total vote count of 16.6 million.
-His presidency was controversial and marked by an intensive crackdown on illegal drugs.
-In his first 100 days, the Philippine National Police (PNP) killed approximately 3,600 people under Duterte's command.
-This drew condemnation from the United Nations, the European Union, and other international organizations.
-Large protests have also been held against the administration of Duterte; many of them were against the PNP killings.
-In September 2018, an alleged ouster plot, titled Red October, was allegedly found, reportedly created by members of the opposition.
-In March 2019, Duterte exposed 46 "narcolists," or politicians with connections to drug syndicates.
+Rodrigo Duterte won the 2016 Philippine presidential election and assumed presidency on June 30.
+His presidency was marked by a controversial and intensive crackdown on illegal drugs, causing large protests to be held against the Duterte administration.
+In March 2019, Duterte publicly named 46 politicians he alleged had connections to drug syndicates, naming them "Narcolists".
 Along with this, various disinformation campaigns were created leading up to the 2019 Philippine general election.
-Surigao del Norte Representative Ace Barbers portrayed these scandals as a possible motive for the creation of the "Bikoy" videos.
+Surigao del Norte Representative Ace Barbers portrayed these scandals as a possible motive for the creation of the videos.

 Videos

-Still from The Philippine Star showing the hooded figure in an episode of the "Bikoy" series.

-In August 2018, Advincula planned to go into hiding and become a whistleblower; he wanted to expose the Misibis Bay syndicate's operations.
-The channel was named "Ang Totoong Narcolist" and was set up on April 2, 2019.
-The videos are based around a hooded whistleblower named "Bikoy", who claimed to be a former member of drug syndicates in Southern Luzon and the Visayas archipelago.
-According to Vera Files, the videos seemed professionally done and had nice annotation.
-Five videos were created in total, between April 2 and Advincula's surrender on May 6; the videos were widely circulated throughout social media.
+In August 2018, Advincula planned to go into hiding, wanting to expose the alleged operations in the syndicate.
+He created a YouTube channel named "Ang Totoong Narcolist" on April 2, 2019.
+The videos featured a hooded whistleblower named "Bikoy", who claimed to be a former member of drug syndicates in Southern Luzon and the Visayas archipelago.
+According to Vera Files, the videos aappeared to be professionally produced and well-annotated.
+Five videos were created, between April 2 and Advincula's surrender on May 6.
+The videos were widely circulated throughout social media.

 The first episode was released on April 2.
 It displayed papers that "Bikoy" claimed to be TARA documents related to the syndicate.
-According to "Bikoy", typical TARA documents contain a date, a code name and bank account of a high-ranking official, and deposits made.
-The bottom of the documents flaunted a signature which ensured that the details in the documents were accurate.
-"Bikoy" then presented two code names, saying that the code names were not "so bright" due to their similarity to criminals' real names.
-He claimed the first code name was associated with Waldo Carpio, the brother of Sara Duterte's husband, Mans Carpio.
-He then purported that the other code name belonged to Paolo Duterte, alleging that the latter had a tattoo on his back showing the code name.
+According to "Bikoy", typical TARA documents contain a date, a code name and bank account of a high-ranking official.
+The bottom of the documents had a signature which ensured that the details in the documents were accurate.
+"Bikoy" then presented two code names, describing the code names as poorly disguised due to their resemblance to the individuals' real names.
+He claimed the first code name was associated with Waldo Carpio, the brother of the President's son-in-law.
+He then said that the other code name belonged to Paolo Duterte, alleging that the latter had a tattoo on his back showing the code name.
+The second episode was released five days later.
+In the episode, "Bikoy" stated that Elijah Manuel Pepito, the partner lawyer for Mans Carpio's law firm, was used as a "dummy" to hide the alleged money of Honeylet Avanceña, Duterte's wife Kitty, their daughter, purportedly sourced from the drug trade.